New septic system owners often have a lot of questions

 Maintain Your System with Confidence

-By understanding how your septic system works and the maintenance basics, you’re off to a great start for taking proper care of your system!
-The only thing left to do is choose a septic company
+By understanding how your septic system works and the maintenance basics, you’re off to a great start in taking proper care of your system!
+The only thing left to do is choose a company

-to service your system.
+to provide septic cleaning services for your system.
 Ask your neighbors for recommendations, research online, read verified reviews

 , and check that the company is licensed and insured.